-Included in a standard purchase is the single wall tent, four extra guy wires that are pre-cut with line locks in place for adding on to the sides in especially stormy weather, and a light SilNylon stuff sack that easily fits the rolled up tent.
+Included in a standard purchase are the single wall tent, four extra guy wires that are pre-cut with line locks in place for adding on to the sides in especially stormy weather, and a light silnylon stuff sack that easily fits the rolled up tent.
 Not included are the six mandatory stakes for proper setup (it won't stand without these stakeouts), and the four optional stakes for additional guy out points.
 The tent can be set up with two adjustable trekking poles, or Gossamer Gear sells the proper length poles in aluminum ($38.99) or carbon ($97).
-The tent comes factory seam taped so does not need to be seam sealed.
+The tent comes factory seam taped, so it does not need to be seam sealed.

-The One is a very livable tent that has plenty of room and features to optimize comfort for a single person.
+The One is a very comfortable tent that has plenty of room and features to optimize comfort for a single person.
 The peak of its tarp is perfectly centered, affording equal, steep slope angles for the roof that ensure that there is room for both your head and feet to rest comfortably without touching the tent fabric.

-It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one is afforded both privacy and total protection from buzzing mosquitos or crawling ticks.
-The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a wide inflatable air mattress.
+It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one has both privacy and total protection from buzzing mosquitos or crawling ticks.
+The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a full inflatable air mattress.
 The high roof height makes it easy to sit up inside the tent as well.